 What’s Rothenburg ob der Tauber all about?

 I can still remember when I visited a place in our country where the 16th-19th century houses were relocated for preservation.
-I can say that I was more than captivated by the sceneries that I saw during that time.
+I can say that I was more than captivated by the scenery that I saw during that time.

-Honestly, it was mindblowing to see how marvelous the architecture, the design of these old houses are in person.
+Honestly, it was mindblowing to see how marvelous these old houses’ architecture and design are in person.

-I wasn’t even able to help myself not to think of how beautiful the world would be if every town/city had kept its traditional design.
+I couldn’t help myself not to think of how beautiful the world would be if every town/city had kept its traditional design.
 If that happened, it seems that traveling would, even more, become an endless activity to do!

-It’s just there is really something in quaint towns that blissfully mesmerizes.
-They give you this weird nostalgic feeling of a place or time you’ve never ever been before.
+It’s just that there is really something in quaint towns that blissfully mesmerizes.
+They give you this weird nostalgic feeling of a place or time you’ve never been before.
 Do you agree?

-Regardless of the “yes or no” answer, I am one hundred percent sure that Rothenburg ob der Tauber will be a place to visit, and I will tell you more about it later.
+Regardless of the “yes or no” answer, I am sure that Rothenburg ob der Tauber will be a place to visit, and I will tell you more about it later.